Imperator7/tictactoe-from-react-docs/README.md

-# self-challenge-tic-tac-toe-in-1-hour
+# tic-tac-toe-from-react-docs

-A one-hour self-challenge to practice and revise my React skills.
-The goal: re-implement the classic React tutorial project from scratch (no copy-pasting) right after the first commit.
-Afterward, I’ll compare my approach with the official tutorial to reflect on differences in state management, component structure, and overall style.
+Re-implement the classic React tutorial from scratch (no copy-paste) immediately after the first commit.
+After finishing the MVP, compare and document differences in state management, component structure